RyanArchive/hangbot/README.md

 - There are five levels, one word each
 - Hint letters are randomly selected for a word
+- A wrong guess of letter will remove a part of the robot (right then left arm)
-- Only two wrong guess of letters are allowed per level
+- Only two wrong guess are allowed per level
 - Game over for third wrong guess, but is allowed to play again for same level
-- A wrong guess of letter will remove a part of the robot (right and left arm)

 ### Note

 - All words are static or pre-defined
 - The background, robot, buttons and texts are all images
 - When reached the end, it will not go back to the start
-- Needs to be re-executed the program in order to be played again
+- Program needs to be re-executed in order to be played again

 <br>